alan0201tw/Unity_Many-Worlds_Browsing/README.md

 Physics Setup/Threshold Coef : a coefficient used to determine whether a collision is valid.
 A valid collision is a collision with impulse magnitude greater than this coefficient multiply by the object's mass( in rigidbody ).

+To select an animation, you can either click on the scene view window or drag to create a quad.
+Selected paths will be highlighted as yellow.

+To export an animation, first select a path and press the record button in MWB Anim window.
+After saving it, you can remove all the MWB components and rigidbodies and colliders in you physic system, and apply the animation to it.
+You should see the simulated path now being played as Unity's native animation.

 ## Credit

 This project is developed by Alan Shih and David Yu as an undergraduate independent research in NCTU, Taiwan.